Nikolai Bukharin: Friendship with Osip Mandelstam and Boris Pasternak

 In the brief period of thaw in 1934–1936, Bukharin was politically rehabilitated and was made editor of Izvestia in 1934.
 There, he consistently highlighted the dangers of fascist regimes in Europe and the need for "proletarian humanism".
 One of his first decisions as editor was to invite Boris Pasternak to contribute to the newspaper and sit in on editorial meetings.
-Pasternak described Bukharin as "a wonderful, historically extraordinary man, but fate has not been kind to him."
+Pasternak described Bukharin as "a wonderful, historically extraordinary man, but fate has not been kind to him".
 They first met during the lying-in-state of the Soviet police chief, Vyacheslav Menzhinsky in May 1934, when Pasternak was seeking help for his fellow poet, Osip Mandelstam, who had been arrested – though at that time neither Pasternak nor Bukharin knew why.

 Bukharin had acted as Mandelstam's political protector since 1922.
 According to Mandelstam's wife, Nadezhda, "M. owed him all the pleasant things in his life.
 His 1928 volume of poetry would never have come out without the active intervention of Bukharin.
 The journey to Armenia, our apartment and ration cards, contracts for future volumes – all this was arranged by Bukharin."
 Bukharin wrote to Stalin, pleading clemency for Mandelstam, and appealed personally to the head of the NKVD, Genrikh Yagoda.
 It was Yagoda who told him about Mandelstam's Stalin Epigram, after which he refused to have any further contact with Nadezhda Mandelstam, who had lied to him by denying that her husband had written "anything rash" – but continued to befriend Pasternak.

 Soon after Mandelstam's arrest, Bukharin was delegated to prepare the official report on poetry for the First Soviet Writers' Congress, in August 1934.
-He could not any longer risk mentioning Mandelstam in his speech to the congress, but did devote a large section of his to Pasternak, whom he described as "remote from current affairs ... a singer of the old intelligensia ... delicate and subtle ... a wounded and easily vulnerable soul.
+He could not any longer risk mentioning Mandelstam in his speech to the congress, but did devote a large section of his speech to Pasternak, whom he described as "remote from current affairs ... a singer of the old intelligensia ... delicate and subtle ... a wounded and easily vulnerable soul.
 He is the embodiment of chaste but self-absorbed laboratory craftsmanship".
-His speech was greeted with wild applause, though it greatly offended some of the listeners, such as the communist poet Semyon Kirsanov, who complained: "according to Bukharin, all the poets who have used their verses to participate in political life are out of date, but the others are not out of date, the so-called pure (and not so pure) lyric poets."
+His speech was greeted with wild applause, though it greatly offended some of the listeners, such as the communist poet Semyon Kirsanov, who complained: "according to Bukharin, all the poets who have used their verses to participate in political life are out of date, but the others are not out of date, the so-called pure (and not so pure) lyric poets".

 When Bukharin was arrested two years later, Boris Pasternak displayed extraordinary courage by having a letter delivered to Bukharin's wife saying that he was convinced of his innocence.